zmap/zgrab/README.md

 ## ZGrab as a library / dependency

-If you are using ZGrab code in another Go program, import ZGrab using [gopkg.in](http://gopkg.in).
 ZGrab tends to be very unstable, API's may break at any time, so be sure to vendor ZGrab.

 ## License